BondJulia/BondJulia/README.md

 - 👋 Hi, I’m @BondJulia
-- 👀 I’m a PhD student in epidemiology interested in perinatal health and sexual health.
+- 👀 I’m a postdoc at Boston Medical Center.
 - 🌱 I’m currently learning how to improve my SAS coding.
 - 💞️ I’m looking to share code underlying scientific publications.
 - 📫 You can reach me at jcbond at bu dot edu.